RasheedhulMuneer1/Sales-InventoryManagementSystem/README.md

 # Comprehensive Inventory Management System
 ## Description

-This is a comprehensive inventory management system developed in C#.
+This is a comprehensive sales & inventory management system developed in C#.
 It allows shopkeepers to efficiently manage stocks, product orders, billing, and user management.
 The system is designed to streamline inventory processes and improve overall efficiency.

 ## Features